-VALUE: The LaGrange Stonewall Cemetery is the burial site for Civil War Confederate soldiers and includes the gravesite of covered bridge builder, Horace King.
-He built a number of covered bridges and other structures throughout the southeast.
-In the Three Rivers region this includes the Red Oak Covered Bridge in Meriwether County and the eastern block of buildings on LaFayette Square in LaGrange, Georgia.
-King moved to LaGrange where he and his sons prospered through the work of their construction firm.
-King died in 1887 and is buried on the grounds of LaGrange's Stonewall Cemetery.
-Horace King's gravesite was discovered and marked by Ocfuskee Historical Society.
+VALUE: The LaGrange Stonewall Cemetery includes the gravesite of bridge builder, Horace King.
+King moved to LaGrange, Georgia, where he and his sons prospered through the work of their construction firm.
+King died in 1887 and is buried in LaGrange's Stonewall Cemetery.
+In 1978, Horace King's gravesite was discovered and marked by Ocfuskee Historical Society.